robitussin/CTHASOPL/README.md

 # **CTHASOPL**

-This repository contains all of the powerpoint presentation of each topic in the course outline for computer hardware and software installation.
+This repository contains all of the powerpoint presentation of each topic in the course outline for computer hardware, software and peripheral installation.

 Course Outline:
 https://www.notion.so/CTHASOPL-d27e9729de594da59cbcc5633ba34131